MehediKhokon/Book-api-django/README.md

 # Django Book list Project
 A book list with django backend <br>
-This is a blog site that contains a list of article and allow CRUD operation on the posts.
-User can also send article to their email account.
+This is a book list app and allow CRUD operation on the books.
+This app only available for api views with json data.

 #### Dependency list
 - Python